seegerab/R-workshop/README.md

 In this workshop, we will introduce participants to:

-- **R Programming**: Understanding the basics of R, data manipulation, and visualization using RStudio.
+- **R Programming**: Understanding the basics of R and visualization using RStudio.
 - **Basic Statistical Concepts**: Overview of key statistical techniques and how to perform basic analyses in R.
 - **Hands-on Exercises**: Practical exercises using Stool4TB data to help reinforce the concepts learned.